 - Spanish: Curcuma.

-- Environment: Native to the Island of Java, but spread to other tropical Asian countries, Central American countries, and the West Indies.
+- Environment: It is native to the Island of Java but has spread to other tropical Asian countries, Central American countries, and the West Indies.

-- Description: Vivacious plant of the Zingiberaceae family, which grows up to one meter high.
+- Description: The vibrant plant of the Zingiberaceae family grows up to one meter high.
 It has from five to ten large leaves with long petioles.
 Its flowers are white or yellowish, and its rhizome grows up to 10 cm in diameter.

 - Parts of the plant used medicinally: The rhizome (underground stem).